 Whenever I get time I love to spend it with people in the frontline of our public services.
 It really helps me understand how things work and what the challenges are.

-Doing a shift with a team of frontline officers was brilliant, I learned so much.
+So I jumped at the chance to do a shift with a team of frontline police officers and it was brilliant, I learned so much.
 This is a team who join up all the work in communities striving to prevent crime happening and supporting people moving away from criminal activity.
 But they are also out on our streets patrolling and keeping us safe.

 Whilst our police are doing a brilliant job in very challenging circumstances, officer numbers have fallen to their lowest level in 30 years, and the police have recorded the highest crime rises in a decade.
 Under the Tories, over 21,000 police officers and 6,700 community support officers have been axed, despite a promise to protect the frontline.